sunilteggi/Eye-Strain-Detection/README.md

 In this project, I have used existing Deep Learning models that detect faces and facial landmarks from images/video streams.
 These return the coordinates of the facial features like left eye, right eye, nose, etc. which have been used to calculate EAR.
 Blinking rate is monitored per minute.

-## Demo

-You can view a demo of this project here : https://youtu.be/Tt2DR8FvYDk

 ## Scope for improvement & future plans